Big airlines

 CAI Cairo Tabuk TUU Active »

-CAI Cairo Fes FEZ Apr 16 »
+CAI Cairo Fes FEZ Active »

 The list of new routes is usually updated every third month.